 In September 2020, we announced final results of a Phase 2b study with simufilam in Alzheimer's disease.
 In this clinical study funded by the NIH, Alzheimer's patients treated with 50 mg or 100 mg of simufilam twice-daily for 28 days showed statistically significant (p<0.05) improvements in CSF biomarkers of disease pathology, neurodegeneration and neuroinflammation, versus Alzheimer's patients who took placebo.
 In addition, Alzheimer's patients treated with simufilam showed improvements in validated tests of episodic memory and spatial working memory, versus patients on placebo.
-Cognitive improvements correlated most strongly with decreases in levels of P-tau181, a biomarker that suggests brain changes from Alzheimer's disease.
+Cognitive improvements correlated most strongly with decreases in levels of P-tau181, an exploratory 'research use only' non-safety related biomarker that suggests brain changes from Alzheimer's disease.
+Materials labeled as Research Use Only are intended for products that are still under development and are not commercially distributed.